keiran-rowell/keiran-rowell.github.io/_posts/2026-03-01-fire-and-brimestone.md

 Archaea at the hydrothermal vents of the Giggenbach underwater volcano 800 km North-Northeast of New Zealand's North Island. **2005**, [NOAA Vents Program](https://www.omao.noaa.gov/image-licensing-usage-info).
 {:.figcaption}

+In Earth's hellish Hadeon Eon, the embers of ancient modes of life were kindled around geothermal vents, in the deep dark of the sea floor.
+Billions of years before photosynthesis arose as a way to nurture life from the sun, life found a way to turn the boiling chemical churn of these cauldrons into a stable energy source.
+The sulfurous nature of these volcano plumes was crucial to the chemotrophy of these Promethean life forms; they could fuel themselves through stripping electrons from this chemical soup.

 Sulfur "eating" microbes - reduction to H2S.
 Basically just mention this life energy source is billions of years older than photosynthesis